qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 all of the following capabilities.
 The extended possible Adaptive Profile capabilities a program can express are:

 8. Qubit resetting (`__quantum__qis__reset__body` supported in the instruction set).
+9. Classical computations on integers.
-9. Classical computations involving numeric representations (integers and floating point numbers of a fixed size).
+10. Classical computations on floating point values.
+11. Classical computations on fixed point values.
-10. User defined functions and function calls.
+12. User defined functions and function calls.
-11. Non-constant floating point arguments to instruction set functions.
+13. Non-constant floating point arguments to instruction set functions.
-12. Calling classical extern functions.
+14. Calling classical extern functions.
-13. Backwards branching.
+15. Backwards branching.

-Thus, any back-end that supports capabilities 1-7 and as many of capabilities 8-13 that they desired is considered as supporting Adaptive Profile programs.
+Thus, any back-end that supports capabilities 1-7 and as many of capabilities 8-15 that they desired is considered as supporting Adaptive Profile programs.
+An adaptive profile must indicate what additional capabilities it uses via module flags.
 Ideally, tools should be able
 to indicate what capabilities of the Adaptive Profile a back-end is implementing and should run a verification pass to ensure capabilities of the Adaptive Profile